dodie/scott/docs/usage.md

 See the [Cucumber Example Test](https://github.com/dodie/scott/blob/master/scott-examples/cucumber/src/test/java/hu/advancedweb/example/FeatureTest.java) for more info.

-### Configuring the automatic tracking behavior with the Maven Plugin
+### Configuring the automatic tracking behavior
-In case you are not satisfied with the default tracking behavior, the Scott Maven Plugin provides configuration
+In case you are not satisfied with the default tracking behavior, the Scott Maven Plugin and Gradle Plugin provides configuration
 options:

 | Parameter name  | Description   | Default value |